MeseCraft/MeseCraft/README.md

 Sara's Simple Survival Game
 ==========================
 Copyright (C) 2019-2020 FreeGamers.org
-Thank you to everyone who has contributed to this project, mods, and the FreeGamers communitys.
+Thank you to everyone who has contributed to this project, mods, and the FreeGamers community.
+Special thanks to the Minetest community and developers as well.
+This game was built using the Minetest game engine and upon minetest_game as a foundation.

 Description
 -------------------------